 Passion

 Now, the third P is your passion.
-Now, a lot of people say if you are going to sell something, you have got to love it.
+Now, many people say if you are going to sell something, you must love it.
 Sell something you’re passionate about.
-The reality ism was I ever really passionate about alarms?
+The reality is, was I ever really passionate about alarms?
 Probably not.
 Did I create a passion for it?
 Yes.
-Was I really passionate about the environment when I got into solar?
+Was I passionate about the environment when I got into solar?
 No. But, as I got better, did some good, and researched, I found a passion for it.
 Pest control.
-Who’s really passionate about a pesticide?
-The reality is, that’s something that people have a misconception about when they’re selling something.
-The passion about real estate, or cars, or whatever.
+Who’s passionate about a pesticide?
+The reality is that people have a misconception about when selling something—the passion for real estate, cars, or whatever.
 Sales are sales.
 However, you should be passionate about developing yourself and providing a good service.
-You do really have believe in what you’re doing.
+You do have to believe in what you’re doing.
 It’s really hard to get out there when you feel misaligned with the company, misaligned with the product, misaligned in that.
 So, believe in it.
 Just like, is this a good service?
 Is this a good company?
 Is this a good value exchange?
-Because, it’s really hard to convince somebody to exchange money for your product or service if you’re not passionate about it.
+It’s tough to convince somebody to exchange money for your product or service if you’re not passionate about it.

 Personality

-Now hat I’ve explained the four p’s, what I would recommend is following us more on other tips.
-How to knock doors, how to get into sales, how to find companies, how to apply the right methods and strategies, and more.
-Go listen to the D2D podcast on any of your favorite podcast apps, follow us on YouTube.
+Now that I’ve explained the four p’s, I would recommend following us more on other tips.
+How to knock on doors, how to get into sales, how to find companies, how to apply the right methods and strategies, and more.
+Listen to the D2D podcast on any of your favorite podcast apps, and follow us on YouTube.
 Follow us on Instagram on D2D Experts or the Sam Taggart Instagram.
 Check out our event D2DCon.
 We’re here to provide value and answer your questions because you found the right vehicle.
-This is the vehicle and you just have to drive it the right way.
+This is the vehicle, and you just have to drive it correctly.